adaltas/node-csv-docs/src/md/transform/api.md

 ### Callback API

-The callback API support all the available options and will fit all the data into memory.
+The callback API support all the available options and will fit all the records into memory.
 It must be used only when the input source is not too big.

-The signature is `const stream = transform(data, [options], handler, [callback])`.
+The signature is `const stream = transform(records, [options], handler, [callback])`.

 In the [callback example](https://github.com/adaltas/node-stream-transform/blob/master/samples/api.callback.js), the user function shift the cells of every records.